 Our reporter, Aemilia Metella, interviews the business woman, Lydia, who invited Paul and Silas into her home.

 A well turned out slave in a green tunic opened the door of the imposing townhouse and showed me a room to wait.
 Five minutes later, his soft-soled shoes made no sound when he returned.
 He coughed to gain my attention, and I followed him to the atrium.

 A scribe bent over the lady, nodding his head as she spoke.
 Lydia read from a wax tablet then turning to an abacus, did a quick calculation and wrote something on the tablet before handing it to the scribe.
 He nodded and left.
 Lydia rose in greeting and showed me a couch to sit on.
 More slaves placed platters of food onto a low table and poured two glasses of wine.
 I sipped and nodded appreciatively; it was far better than I could afford.

 With a tinkling of gold bracelets, she leaned over to pick up an olive and popped it into her mouth.
 Then wiped her fingers on a white napkin and leaned back with the glass in her hand.
-I sat admiring her long, dazzling white tunic with purple edging at the bottom.
-A scarf of a matching purple colour fell from her shoulders to rest on her forearms.
+I sat admiring her long, dazzling white tunic and a scarf of a matching purple colour fell from her shoulders to rest on her forearms.

 “What do you want to speak to me about?”

 I coughed before saying, “I appreciate the time you are taking out of your busy schedule to speak to me.”

 She handed me a plate of stuffed vine leaves.
 “I am looking forward to talking to you.
 Please ask your questions.”

 “I am interested in your meeting with Paul and Silas, the Christian teachers who passed through Philippi last year.
 You were one of the first to speak to them, I hear.”